JIE-1350/ISpy/README.md

 The installer should be in `frontend/dist/` folder as `ISpy Setup 0.1.0.exe`

 ## Troubleshooting
-### Problem #1
-  The application fails to load data file and table.
+### The application fails to load data file and table.

-Cause:
-  + The settings file is corrupted or wrong.
+Cause: The settings file is corrupted or wrong.

 Solution 1:
   + Go to settings.